Metalloid: Boron

 Pure boron is a shiny, silver-grey crystalline solid.
 It is less dense than aluminium (2.34 vs. 2.70 g/cm^{3}), and is hard and brittle.
 It is barely reactive under normal conditions, except for attack by fluorine, and has a melting point of 2076 °C (cf. steel ~1370 °C).
 Boron is a semiconductor; its room temperature electrical conductivity is 1.5 × 10^{−6} S•cm^{−1} (about 200 times less than that of tap water) and it has a band gap of about 1.56 eV.
 (Note: Boron, at 1.56 eV, has the largest band gap amongst the commonly recognised (semiconducting) metalloids.
 Of nearby elements in periodic table terms, selenium has the next highest band gap (close to 1.8 eV) followed by white phosphorus (around 2.1 eV).)
 Mendeleev commented that, "Boron appears in a free state in several forms which are intermediate between the metals and the nonmmetals."

 The structural chemistry of boron is dominated by its small atomic size, and relatively high ionization energy.
 With only three valence electrons per boron atom, simple covalent bonding cannot fulfil the octet rule.
-Metallic bonding is the usual result among the heavier congenors of boron but this generally requires low ionization energies.
+Metallic bonding is the usual result among the heavier congeners of boron but this generally requires low ionization energies.
 Instead, because of its small size and high ionization energies, the basic structural unit of boron (and nearly all of its allotropes) (Note: The synthesis of B_{40} borospherene, a "distorted fullerene with a hexagonal hole on the top and bottom and four heptagonal holes around the waist" was announced in 2014.) is the icosahedral B_{12} cluster.
 Of the 36 electrons associated with 12 boron atoms, 26 reside in 13 delocalized molecular orbitals; the other 10 electrons are used to form two- and three-centre covalent bonds between icosahedra.
 The same motif can be seen, as are deltahedral variants or fragments, in metal borides and hydride derivatives, and in some halides.

 The bonding in boron has been described as being characteristic of behaviour intermediate between metals and nonmetallic covalent network solids (such as diamond).
 The energy required to transform B, C, N, Si, and P from nonmetallic to metallic states has been estimated as 30, 100, 240, 33, and 50 kJ/mol, respectively.
 This indicates the proximity of boron to the metal-nonmetal borderline.